honux77/midiraja/docs/beep-1bit-audio-engineering.md

 ---

+### 2.5.
+Advanced DSP Pipeline
+To transform the harsh, mathematically pure 1-bit logic outputs into a warm, listenable audio stream without introducing severe digital artifacts, the engine employs several critical Digital Signal Processing (DSP) techniques:

+1.  **Exponential Oversampling ($1	imes \sim 32	imes$):** The core unit logic can run at up to 1.4MHz (32x the base 44.1kHz sample rate).
+This extreme temporal resolution pushes the noisy PWM carrier artifacts and XOR intermodulation sidebands far beyond the threshold of human hearing, yielding a studio-quality analog simulation.
+2.  **Anti-Blowup DC Blocking:** When multiple asymmetric PWM streams collide (especially in XOR mode), they generate massive DC offsets.
+If fed directly into an IIR filter, this energy causes "Integral Windup," permanently corrupting the internal filter state (NaN or Infinity) and causing persistent clipping.
+To prevent this, every virtual unit enforces a strict High-Pass Filter ($R=0.995$) equipped with a hard mathematical clamp, instantly draining any DC accumulation before it can leak into the master bus.
+3.  **Acoustic Paper Cone Simulation:** The raw 1-bit square pulses are incredibly harsh.
+A cascaded 2-pole Low-Pass Filter ($lpha=0.25$) is applied to the final analog sum.
+This gently rolls off the extreme high frequencies, physically simulating the sluggish transient response of an original 2.25-inch paper cone speaker found inside a 1980s computer chassis.

+---

 ## 3. Global Mixing Pipeline

 Once each virtual Apple II unit has generated its 1-bit signal, the master bus finalizes the sound: